How to Find the BEST Deals at Target

 - Take advantage of Target’s price matching policy.
 If you find an item in a competitor’s ad, bring it to Target and they’ll match the advertised price.
 The competitor’s ad must be local and current, and the product must be the identical item, brand name, quantity and model number.
 Read more about Target’s Price Matching Policy here.

 - Sign up for Target’s mobile coupons.
 Sign up to receive coupons via text message five times a month on your mobile phone.
 To redeem, simply show the cashier the barcode.
 Target Coupons via Text

 - Use the Cartwheel App.
 Cartwheel is a great way for smartphone users to save money at Target.
 It’s socially-based, meaning you’ll need a Facebook account to connect.
 2018 UPDATE: Target now has the old Cartwheel deals on its TARGET app in an effort to keep all the Target information in one central location.
 Old Cartwheel users will have a limited number of times to use it before moving to the new Target app.

 - BYOB (bring your own bag).
 For each of your own reusable bags you use at checkout, Target will give you $.05 back.
 It’s a great way to keep plastic bags out of landfills while putting a little money back in your pocket.

 - Use coupons.
-Not only does Target accept manufacturer coupons, they can be used in conjunction with their store coupons as well.
+Not only does Target accept manufacturer coupons, they can be used in conjunction with their store coupons, sales and deals as well.
 Printable internet coupons are accepted.
 Target even has their own store coupons on their website.
 Read more about Target’s Coupon Policy here.
 If you forget your Target store coupons at home, you used to be able to print them at the guest services kiosk.
 This no longer works.

 What are your tips for finding deals at Target?
 We’d love to hear them!
 Post them in the comments section below.